MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 #### For Data Box

 - Data Box is only available for Enterprise Agreement (EA), Cloud solution provider (CSP), or Pay-as-you-go subscription offers.
 If your subscription does not fall in any of the above types, contact Microsoft Support to upgrade your subscription or see [Azure subscription pricing](https://azure.microsoft.com/en-us/pricing/).
 - There is a fee to use Data Box.
-Make sure to review the [Data Box Heavy pricing](https://azure.microsoft.com/pricing/details/databox/heavy/).
+Make sure to review the [Data Box pricing](https://azure.microsoft.com/pricing/details/databox/).

 #### For SharePoint Online